-The psychic should fit into the fabric of your show, format and brand identity, not take it over.
+The psychic should fit into the fabric of the show without taking it over.
 And they must be flexible enough to respond naturally to anything thrown their way.

 Some personalities use a psychic for specific stories.
 That’s how Dave Ryan does it on KDWB/Minneapolis.

 He brought on a psychic to help him tell one story, to help a woman say goodbye to her dead fiancé.
 In doing so, he brought out the intrigue and mystery of the story in a more tangible, interesting way.